Sedus/light-my-led/README.md

  To make this happen we're gonna use NodeJS with Redis on the Pi.
 The Pi and the Arduino are connected through the serial USB connection.

+ The Arduino will send a message to the Pi letting it know when the LED starts and stops shining.

 ## Raspberry Pi

 ### NodeJS